Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the presence of impurities: The effects of a finite density of impurity scattering centers

 In principle the inverse lifetime $\tau_{\rm Imp}^\lambda$ (that is, the imaginary part of the single-electron self-energy) should be computed separately for each band.
-To second-order in the impurity interaction strength, it is determined by the condition
+To second order in the impurity interaction strength, it is determined by the condition

 Substituting, in the right-hand side of Eq.(\ref{ims.10c}), $ g_{( \vec{q} , \mu )}^{R ; (0)} ( \omega )$ with $g_{( \vec{q} , \mu )}^{R } ( \omega )$ yields a set of self-consistent equations for the $\tau_{\rm Imp}^\lambda$.
-In general, solving, even numerically, the full set of equations is quite a formidable task to achieve, especially because, due to the dependence on the momenta of ${\cal A}_{(\vec{k} , \lambda) ; (\vec{q} , \mu )}$, one cannot exclude a priori an explicit dependence of $\tau_{\rm Imp}^\lambda$ on the momentum $\vec{k}$, as well.
+In general, solving, even numerically, the full set of equations is quite a formidable task to achieve, especially because, due to the dependence on the momenta of ${\cal A}_{(\vec{k} , \lambda) ; (\vec{q} , \mu )}$, one cannot exclude {\it a priori} an explicit dependence of $\tau_{\rm Imp}^\lambda$ on the momentum $\vec{k}$, as well.
 This eventually reflects into the formulas for the response functions, with a corresponding substantial increase in the computational complexity of the problem.
 For this reason it is compelling to find pertinent approximations that might possibly simplify the calculation of the imaginary part of the single-particle self-energy.
-In some cases, such as in the two-band Rashba model, the calculation simplifies with no further approximations, due to the fact that summing over $\vec{q}$ allows for $\tau_{\rm Imp}$ fully getting rid of any dependence on both $\vec{k}$ and $\lambda$ (see appendix \ref{lat2Rashba} for details).
-In the 8-band model the situation is not so simple and, as we discuss in the following, we have to resort to some ``educated'' approximations to make our problem tractable.
+In some cases, such as in the two-band Rashba model, the calculation simplifies with no further approximations, due to the fact that summing over $\vec{q}$ allows for $\tau_{\rm Imp}$ fully getting rid of any dependence on both $\vec{k}$ and $\lambda$ (see Appendix \ref{lat2Rashba} for details).
+In the eight-band model the situation is not so simple and, as we discuss in the following, we have to resort to some ``educated'' approximations to make our problem tractable.